 Working to conserve at least 30% each of our lands and waters by the year 2030: The Utah Lake System restores water to streams such as Hobble Creek, which had not previously seen water in the late summer for over seventy years.
-In the Provo River, water is provided not only during the June sucker spawning period in the spring but also in the late summer, which is typically dry from late July through September.
+In the Provo River, water is provided not only during the June sucker spawning period in the spring but also in the late summer which, without this additional water, would be dry from late July through September.
 The CUPCA program is implementing projects that restore the environment and promote outdoor recreation experiences.
 The Provo River Delta Restoration Project (PRDRP) will provide habitat for the threatened June sucker as well as new opportunities for bird watching, canoeing, and fishing.
-The Lower Duchesne River Wetlands Restoration Project (LDRWRP) provides Tribal sovereignty, self-governance, and recreational opportunities for the Ute Tribe.
+The completed Lower Duchesne River Wetlands Restoration Project (LDRWRP) provides Tribal sovereignty, self-governance, and recreational opportunities for the Ute Tribe.
 This work restores and protects biodiversity, recovery of endangered and threatened species and helps in conserving 30% of America's lands and waters by 2030.

 Strengthening the government-to-government relationship with sovereign Tribal nations: CUPCA authorized the Ute Indian Rights Settlement.
 The funding for the settlement has been fully appropriated, and annual CUPCA funding allows for Interior to implement the settlement.
-Projects undertaken in partnership with the Ute Tribe include water quality studies at Bottle Hollow Reservoir and wetland mitigation through the LDRWRP.
-Funding will also support the Ute Tribe Big Springs Fish Hatchery which allows the Tribe to maintain its own fishery program, promoting sovereignty and self-governance.
+Funding will also support the operation of the LDRWP and Ute Tribe Big Springs Fish Hatchery which allows the Tribe to maintain its own fishery program, promoting sovereignty and self-governance.